kubedb/docs/docs/guides/mariadb/custom-rbac/using-custom-rbac/index.md

   - use
 ```

-This permission is required for MySQL pods running on PSP enabled clusters.
+This permission is required for MariaDB pods running on PSP enabled clusters.

 Now create a `RoleBinding` to bind this `Role` with the already created service account.